-i.
-The Bank's ESG Risk Management Framework.
+- a.
+The Bank's ESG Risk Management Framework. - b.

-ii.
 Applicable requirements of the IFC Performance Standards/CBN Sustainability Principles.
 BOI will require the customer to provide results of its ESG due diligence and ESGAP for activities in these new businesses.